SUBJECT: JROTC Information Paper for Cadets and Their Parents/Guardians

 Summer STEM Camp

 5. INSTRUCTIONAL APPROACH: JROTC is taught through a combination of lecture, group discussions, practical exercises, demonstrations, hands-on/performance oriented training, and drill.
 Cadets are graded on effort, rather than actual performance on physical activities such as Cadet Challenge (physical fitness) and drill.
-Mondays and Tuesdays are usually instructional or academic days; Wednesdays are physical fitness training (PT) days; Thursdays are uniform inspection and drill; and Fridays are leadership lab, organized athletics, and/or drill respectively.
+Mondays and Tuesdays are usually instructional or academic days; Wednesdays are uniform inspection and drill, Thursdays and Fridays are physical fitness/organized athletics.

 2. Each Wednesday, each Cadet is expected to have proper clothing/shoes and